isomerpages/mti-cap/pages/Scam Alert.md

 ---
 #### **Scam Alert**

-Beware of scam calls and scam messages impersonating the Committee Against Profiteering (CAP).
-Should you receive any suspicious call or Email, do report to the Singapore Police Force.
+Beware of scam calls, emails and SMSes impersonating the Committee Against Profiteering (CAP).
+Should you receive any suspicious call or email, do report to the Singapore Police Force.

 ##### 1. Scam calls/ emails / SMSes made under the guise of the CAP